 January

-Push emergency heating repair ads.
+HVAC: Push emergency heating repair ads.
 Run "New Year, New System" replacement promotions.
 Send maintenance plan renewal emails.
-Start planning spring AC tune-up campaign creative.
+Electrical: Post-holiday electrical safety content, panel upgrade campaigns.
+Plumbing: Freeze emergency ads, water heater failure content.
+Roofing: Ice dam content, spring booking early-bird offers.

 February